HPInc/Azure_Deployments/terraform-deployments/docs/README-azure-casm-aadds.md

     ```terraform.tfvars``` variables:
 ```
     AADDS configuration:
-        - ```Subscrpition ID```: ID of the subscription the AADDS will be deployed in.
+        - ```Subscription ID```: ID of the subscription the AADDS will be deployed in.
 Found by searching "Subscriptions", going to the subscriptions page and copying the "Subscription ID"
         - ```aadds_rg_name```: Name of the resource group that the AADDS will be deployed in.
 Limit 50 characters.
         - ```aadds_vnet_name```: Name of the VNet that the AADDS will be deployed in.
 Limit 50 characters.
         - ```aadds_domain_name```: Domain name of the AADDS.
 Must be either a domain that the user owns, or a *.onmicrosoft.com domain (e.g. teradici.onmicrosoft.com). *.onmicrosoft.com domains must be globally unique.